RpNull/Power-Goo/README.md

     .PARAMETER FileType
     Specifies the requested file type extension.

+    .PARAMETER Tail
+    Requests the last n number of lines from history file.

+    .PARAMETER Repeat
+    Repeats a line from the history file, see Tail.

     .INPUTS
     None.
-You cannot pipe objects to Add-Extension.
+You cannot pipe objects to Power-Goo.

     .OUTPUTS
     Outputs query as a Google search in the default browser of the user.

     .EXAMPLE
     PS> Power-Goo -contains stuff -notcontains things,objects -Domain github.com -FileType .ps1

-  #>